2023 Best Dental Support Services Schools in Virginia

 After completing their degree, dental support graduates from Old Dominion carry an average student debtload of $21,875.

 You’ll join some of the best and brightest minds around you if you attend Northern Virginia Community College.
 The school came in at #2 on this year’s Best Dental Support Services Schools in Virginia list.
-Located in the suburb of Annandale, Northern Virginia Community College is a public college with a fairly large student population.
+Located in the large suburb of Annandale, Northern Virginia Community College is a public college with a very large student population.

 While working on their degree, dental support majors at Northern Virginia Community College accumulate an average of around $21,000 in student debt.